WHAT IS PUBLIC VALUE AND WHAT IS CONTRIBUTION TO THE COMMON GOOD?

 - Peter Drucker, founder of modern management

-More and more companies are thinking about the benefits they have for society and how they can live up to their responsibility, for example for the environment and the climate, or for their employees.
+More and more, companies are thinking about the benefits they have for society and how they can live up to their responsibility, for example for the environment and the climate, or for their employees.
 Do they help to make the world a little better?
-Start-ups in particular are often based on this idea.
+Start-ups in particular are often founded on this idea.

-We believe that there is a lot of potential in start-ups in particular to advance our society and solve social challenges.
-You take social responsibility seriously and put it at the core of your business purpose.
-We call this: making a contribution to the common good or "public value" .
+We believe that startups in particular have a lot of potential to move our society forward and solve societal challenges.
+They take on a social responsibility and put it at the core of their entrepreneurial purpose.
+We call this: making a contribution to the common good or "public value".
 It's not just about environmental awareness, employee satisfaction or great charity projects.
 It's about the core of the company.
-Is the business model designed in such a way that it is viable in the long term and creates values for society?
-Do the products and services contribute to overcoming social challenges?
+Is the business model designed in such a way that it is viable in the long term and does it create values for society?
+Do the products and services help to overcome societal challenges?

-The public value of your start-up is about the overall package.
+The public value of your start-up is about the whole package.
 What idea is your start-up based on?

-and what effects does this have on society?
+And what effects does it have for society?

 FIVE PUBLIC VALUE DIMENSIONS